Course overview

 International Students

 International students will be required to pay a non-refundable £1,000 tuition fee deposit to secure their place on the course.
-These deposits will need to be paid by November 30th 2022 and more details will be provided in your offer email.
+Details will be provided in your offer email.

 Please note to be accepted onto this course; you will also need to demonstrate that you meet the minimum standards of English.
 For this course, the HCPC Standards of Proficiency suggest that for entry into Occupational Therapy must: ‘Be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5’ applicants are required to achieve the equivalent of an IELTS (academic) score of 7.0 or above with no less than 6.5 in each section.